renpy/renpy/sphinx/source/screens.rst

     Setting a group of ``None`` disables this behavior for a displayable and all of its children.

+`focus`
+    Takes a string or integer, and gives a name to the displayable for focus purposes.
+Ren'Py looks for structural similarity between focus names when deciding with displayable to give focus to at the start of an interaction.
+If a box is given a focus name, and the third button in that box is focused at the end of an interaction, the third button of a box with the same will be highlighted at the start of the next interaction.

 Many user interface statements take classes of style properties, or transform properties.
 These properties can have a style prefix